Concordium/concordium-base/rust-bins/wallet-notes/README.md

 | `create_transfer_ext`                | [`create_transfer-input.json`](files/create_transfer-input.json)                                       | [`create_transfer-output.json`](files/create_transfer-output.json)                                       |
 | `create_encrypted_transfer_ext`      | [`create_encrypted_transfer-input.json`](files/create_encrypted_transfer-input.json)                   | [`create_encrypted_transfer-output.json`](files/create_encrypted_transfer-output.json)                   |
 | `decrypt_encrypted_amount_ext`       | [`decrypt_encrypted_amount-input.json`](files/decrypt_encrypted_amount-input.json)                     | [`decrypt_encrypted_amount-output.json`](files/decrypt_encrypted_amount-output.json)                     |

+# Other change set from the previous version

+1. all Amounts are now expected to be strings in JSON.
+The wallet-proxy will serve amounts in this format, and the library will expect them.
+2. All Wallet-proxy endpoints are now versioned, concretely this means that they are renamed from `/X` to `/v0/X`
+3. The `create_id_request_and_private_data` now expects an additional field `arsInfos` in the input.
+This field is obtained in the same way as `ipInfo`, via the `GET /v0/ip_info` call.
+4. The `create_credential` call has an equivalent change.